7 Things Your Friends Are Too Embarrassed to Tell You You’re Going to Need Postbirth

 Why You Need It: You’ll mentally thank whoever invented these small plastic bottles every time you pee.
 When you’re too tender to properly wipe or wash your nether regions, squirting a little warm water from this “peri” bottle will be a welcome reprieve from toilet paper, which, based on the way it will feel against you, may as well be sandpaper.
 The hospital will sometimes send you home with one, but trust us: You’ll want extras handy in every bathroom.

 Why You Need Them: Because baby won’t be your only new arrival.
 Pushing during childbirth can often bring on hemorrhoids—swollen, painful varicose veins in your vaginal and rectal areas.
 Medicated cooling pads that contain witch hazel, like these from Tucks, can help soothe irritated skin.
-And even if you don’t have “the rhoids,” they’re a lifesaver when it comes to postbirth relief in general.
+Even if you don’t have “the rhoids,” these pads can be a lifesaver for post-vaginal birth relief.
+Try using them as a moist compress in your underwear (just line a sanitary pad with Tucks), or for a gentle clean after going to the bathroom.

 Why You Need Them: Have we mentioned how sore you’ll be?
 Between recovering from labor and dealing with symptoms like constipation and hemorrhoids, the last thing you want to push out is a hard poop.
 Stool softeners can help reduce straining and discomfort when you have to go, and not to worry—they’re safe to take while nursing.